 Gregory J. Haanstad

-Gregory J. Haanstad became Acting United States Attorney on August 1, 2015.
+Gregory J. Haanstad was appointed United States Attorney on February 27, 2016.
+Prior to that, he had served as Acting United States Attorney since August 1, 2015.

 The United States Attorney is the chief federal law enforcement official for the Eastern District of Wisconsin, which is comprised of 28 counties and encompasses roughly the eastern third of the state.
 The office prosecutes violations of federal criminal law and represents the United States in both affirmative and defensive civil actions.